barnardos/platforms-and-standards/standards/accessibility/smoketesting.md

 - [NVDA Keyboard Shortcuts (Windows)](https://dequeuniversity.com/screenreaders/nvda-keyboard-shortcuts)
 - [VoiceOver Gestures on iOS](https://dequeuniversity.com/screenreaders/voiceover-ios-shortcuts)
 - [Talkback Gestures on Android](https://dequeuniversity.com/screenreaders/talkback-shortcuts)
 - [Tota11y](/standards/web-accessibility/resources/#tota11y) has the up-to-date algorithm for text contrast.
-But note that it compares the CSS ccolor and background; it can't "see" pixels if text is overlaid on a picture, or evaluate UI elements (arrows, icons etc).
+But note that it compares the CSS color and background; it can't "see" pixels if text is overlaid on a picture, or evaluate UI elements (arrows, icons etc).
 Use CCA (below) for that.
 - - [Colour Contrast Analyzer (CCA)](https://www.tpgi.com/color-contrast-checker/)